-Taxes can present a severe headwind for net investment appreciation and income if not managed properly.
+If not managed properly, taxes can present a severe headwind for net investment appreciation and income.
 The difficulty is that each investor is presented with a rather unique tax structure that requires an ability to step back and anticipate how decisions today could have a positive or negative impact in the future.
 It is important to understand the four primary asset types and how they are taxed over your lifetime.
-After each asset type, I have also given a quick example of how we have creatively planned around this asset type.
+After each asset type, there is a quick example of how we have creatively planned around this asset type.

-Planning Idea: We often advocate for people to convert some or all of this type of account to Roth (and pay taxes on that conversion form another source) when the expected RMD is in excess of what they will need in retirement income.
+- Planning Idea: We often advocate for people to convert some or all of this type of account to Roth (and pay taxes on that conversion from another source) when the expected RMD is more than what they will need in retirement income.
 Roth IRAs do not currently require RMDs.
-Although RMDs in your early 70’s are lower, the required percentage to distribute grows over time and could even push you into a higher tax bracket.
+Although RMDs in your early 70s are lower, the required percentage to distribute grows over time and could even push you into a higher tax bracket.
 We have noticed a recent phenomenon where very responsible savers are being rewarded with large RMDs and accompanying large tax bills.

 Roth Retirement Assets:

-Planning Idea: As you can see, we are fans of Roth accounts.
+- Planning Idea: As you can see, we are fans of Roth accounts.
 We most often view Roth dollars as the last dollars you should spend and plan around them accordingly.
 These dollars are fantastic for estate transfer because you can pass on much of the benefit of this account type to survivors through Inherited Roth IRAs.
-As well, they offer a great place for your most aggressive, long term, appreciating investments as well a tax-free source if there is a large liquidity need.
+They also offer a great place for your most aggressive, long-term, appreciating investments and a tax-free source if there is a large liquidity need.
 Finally, Roth dollars provide a hedge against future tax increases as the purchasing power would not be affected by an increase in future tax rates.

-Planning Idea: Due to the fact that we can affect the tax implications of non-qualified assets, each year we can initiate transactions in the best long-term benefit of the client.
-As well, we can use the tax issues created by these assets to defray use of other assets.
+- Planning Idea: Because we can affect the tax implications of non-qualified assets, each year we can initiate transactions for the best long-term benefit of the client.
+As well, we can use the tax issues created by these assets to defray the use of other assets.
 As an example, we can use appreciated securities to fund gifting plans for clients.
 By giving appreciated securities, clients receive the full deduction at the asset market value but do not have to pay taxes on the gains in the asset.